run-ai/docs/docs/Administrator/Cluster-Setup/researcher-authentication.md

 * If the Job was submitted with a Project for which you have access, your access will be granted.
 * Existing Jobs in Projects you do __not__ have access to, will show when you run `runai job list -p <project-name>` but you will not be able to view logs, get further info, bash into or delete.

-## INTERNAL STUFF, SHOULD BE DONE/AUtomated and REMOVED from here.

-auth0 setup:

-* add localhost:8000 to callbacks
-* Something about web application, but probably not interesting
-* Style the Login page.